votesUP Manual

 The contents of completed brainstorming rounds can be viewed again on the results page.
 Brainstorming sessions can be individually reset or deleted at any time.

-To hide unnecessary features from participants, certain modules such as speaker lists can be deactivated in event settings.
-Going one step further is the “Action Mode”: participants will only have access to the current issues and are not distracted by further options.
+To hide unnecessary features from participants, certain modules such as speaker lists can be disabled in the event settings.
+The Action Mode takes this a step further, giving participants access to only to what they need to see without being distracted by other options.
 The menu bar disappears; only the logout button remains available.

 16. Messages / Chat